 - At first, a neutral stimulus (NS) doesn’t lead to any specific response.
 After you pair the neutral stimulus with an unconditioned stimulus, it eventually becomes a conditioned stimulus (CS) once an association has been formed.

-- The condition stimulus (CS) forms once the neutral stimulus is repeatedly paired with the unconditioned stimulus.
+- The conditioned stimulus (CS) forms once the neutral stimulus is repeatedly paired with the unconditioned stimulus.
 Once that association is formed, the conditioned stimulus can produce a response on its own.

 - The conditioned response (CR) is the learned reaction.
 It is comparable to the original unconditioned response but is now elicited by the conditioned stimulus.